• twitter-icon

 Clause 5N – Turnovers from Foreign Exchange Transactions shall be declared here

-The clause is valid for Forex Transactions (Foreign Exchange transactions) i.e. adjustments in turnover due to foreign exchange fluctuations.
+The clause is valid for Forex Transactions (Foreign Exchange transactions), i.e. adjustments in turnover due to foreign exchange fluctuations.
 Forex Transactions mentioned in the books of accounts are based on the RBI reference rate.
 But CGST filing requires a reference rate decided by CBIC notifications and circulars.
 The difference between the RBI reference rate and the CBIC reference rate is mentioned under this clause.
-In case if the amount mentioned in the audited financial statement does not match the actual amount received, the difference in the amount will be considered as Forex Gain/loss.
+In case if the amount mentioned in the audited financial statement does not match the actual amount received, the difference in the amount will be considered as a Forex Gain/Loss.

 Clause 5O – Additional clause for reporting turnover adjustment due to reasons not mentioned above shall be declared here.